 Bug Free Pool Tips

 Every seasoned pool owner knows that sometimes you’re not the only one enjoying your cool summer reprieve.
 Sometimes you get some….intruders in the form of water bugs.
 Add in the humidity-loving mosquitoes and your relaxing oasis can quickly become the stuff of that one summer camp horror movie you can’t quite get out of your head.
 So how do you keep the little pests from ruining your relaxation and fully enjoying your pool?
 Well, first things first, you should know what you’re up against.
 But whether it’s back swimmers, boatmen, or some other insect wrecking the party, a few steps should help nip the problem in the bud quickly.
-Also, having frequent pool service can help reduce those insects.
+Also, having frequent pool maintenance and cleaning service can help reduce those insects.
 We hope these bug free pool tips will help restore your pool to the oasis it is meant to be.

 Shock Your Pool

 Keeping the bugs at bay is all about keeping your pool clean and properly balanced.
 Sometimes that requires a shock.
 For every 10,000 gallons of water in your pool, add 1-2 pounds of chlorine shock.
 The high content of active chlorine in this will kill off bacteria and algae.
 We recommend doing this in the evening for a couple of reasons.
 If you do it too early in the day, the sun will burn it off faster than it can properly do its job.
 Plus, if you’re putting that much chlorine into your pool, you certainly don’t want anyone jumping in straight away.
 Doing this when you’re pretty well done with the pool for the day is best for everyone.

 Have the Right Tools